opendataphilly/opendataphilly-jkan/_datasets/septa-sms-transit.md

   \[var4\] = returns schedule times on or after specified date, format: MM/DD/YYYY.
 Defaults to current day. <br>
   \[var5\] = returns schedule times on or after specified time, format: HH:mm:ss.
 Defaults to current time. <br>
   <br>
-  Stops fall into one of three categories, here\'s an explanation with some sample links:
+  Stops fall into one of three categories, here is an explanation with some sample links:

    '
 opendataphilly_rating: null